alisapa/xcatlock/README.txt

               cations into an XWayland server, it will not be able to grab all the keyboard and mouse input.

+       XCatLock can't stop key combinations handled by the kernel.
               On Linux, switching to another framebuffer using Ctrl+Alt+F<num>
               is still possible, as is the use of PrintScr+SysRq.
 This is be‐ cause  these  key combinations are handled directly by the Linux